Today I’m going to show you four different methods that will teach you how to join knitting in the round.

 Let's talk a little bit about circular knitting needles.

 Circular Knitting Needles

 To knit in the round you must use circular needles.
-For this photo tutorial, I am using Chiaogoo interchangeable circular needles.
+For this photo tutorial, I am using Chiaogoo interchangeable circular needles with the 4" tips.
 You can also use fixed circulars or double pointed needles (DPNs) to knit in the round.
 These are all types of circular knitting needles.

 What Does it Mean to Join Knitting in the Round?